bengrunfeld/study-notes/relational_database.md

 Seek out **nouns** in a description of a database you need to build.
 Those will probably be your entities.

+In an `ERD`, you have `table occurances`, which is an instance of a database table.
+So each box you see in an ERD builder references ONLY one table in your database.

+Although, you are able to create more than one `table occurance` for each table in your database.
+But you can't have 2 `table occurances` with the same name, even if they are of the same table.

 ##Primary and Foreign Keys
 You need something that can link each table together. `Keys` act as links between tables.